-Intex is one of the biggest inflatables manufacturer out there that make a wide range of different inflatable products from pool toys to beds and everything in between!
-The Challenger is one of the best priced kayaks out there but also comes with great quality.
+Intex is one of the biggest inflatable kayak manufacturers out there that make a wide range of different inflatable products from pool toys to beds and everything in between!
+The Intex Challenger K1 Kayak is one of the best priced inflatable kayaks out there but also comes with great quality.

 |Intex K1 Challenger kayak||9 Feet||2feet 6 inches||27.09 Lbs||220 Lbs||$|

 - Repair Patch Kit